 There are 4 more buttons on this page.

-• Edit - This will give you access to all the configuration options you had when creating the project.
-The only difference now is that you can’t remove devices that have already had tasks executed.
+Edit - This will give you access to all the configuration options you had when creating the project.
+The only

-• Schedule - This is faster than editing the whole project and allows you to quickly adjust the schedule.
+Schedule - This is faster than editing the whole project and allows you to quickly adjust the schedule.

-• Open Task & Last Occurrence - Open task will open a dedicated page to viewing results of that task.
 This is a great way to review the tests and failures on a specific floor or group.
-Last Occurence is a short cut to the previous task results.
+Last Occurrence is a shortcut

-• Devices - The devices tab allows you to see all the results across the entire project.
-The charts up top act as cross filters allowing you to quickly identify all devices that had a success, failure, or archive in that project.
+Devices - The devices tab allows you to see all the results across the entire project.
+The charts up top act as

 FTT Best Practices

-Now that you have an end to end walkthrough on how to use the software, you’re ready to start scheduling FTT to commission your building.
+Now that you have an end-to-end walkthrough on how to use the software, you’re ready to start scheduling FTT to commission your building.
 Below are our best practices and strategies for testing.
 Feel free to give them a try or to create your own!

-• Start of Spring - End of Summer
+Start of Spring - End of Summer

-• VAV Damper Operation
+VAV Damper Operation

-• FCU Cooling
+FCU Cooling

-• Start of Fall - End of Winter
+Start of Fall - End of Winter

-• VAV - Induced Heating
+VAV - Induced Heating

-• FCU Heating
+FCU Heating

-2. Run these tests weekly, in the late afternoon, on low occupancy days.
+2. Run these tests weekly, in the late afternoon, on low-occupancy days.

 This is the ideal testing window because:

-• Weekly creates a reasonable workload and cadence for operators to review results.
+Weekly creates a reasonable workload and cadence for operators to review results.

-• Late afternoon and low occupancy days minimize impact on tenants.
+Late afternoon and low occupancy days minimize impact on tenants.

-• Running during hours when equipment is already scheduled is more energy efficient than starting equipment in the middle of night for testing.
+Running during hours when equipment is already scheduled is more energy efficient

 3. Test 10 devices a day in the late afternoon

 Another popular option is to test a certain number of devices every day / multiple times a week.
 Testing 10 devices a day typically takes less than 30 minutes.
-This can be scheduled for late afternoon like 4 or 5pm and quickly test all equipment in the building.
+This can be scheduled for late afternoon, like 4 or 5p,m and quickly test all equipment in the building.

 4. Make your projects recurring